Arizona vs. Colorado Predictions, College Basketball BetMGM Promo Codes, & Picks - January 4

 Arizona Performance Insights

-- The Wildcats' +246 scoring differential (outscoring opponents by 18.9 points per game) is a result of scoring 92.3 points per game (second in college basketball) while allowing 73.4 per contest (239th in college basketball).
+- The Wildcats outscore opponents by 18.9 points per game (scoring 92.3 points per game to rank second in college basketball while allowing 73.4 per outing to rank 239th in college basketball) and have a +246 scoring differential overall.

-- Arizona wins the rebound battle by 13.0 boards on average.
-It collects 44.2 rebounds per game, which ranks fifth in college basketball, while its opponents pull down 31.2 per contest.
+- The 44.2 rebounds per game Arizona averages rank fifth in the country, and are 13.0 more than the 31.2 its opponents grab per outing.

-- The Wildcats rank 17th in college basketball with 106.2 points scored per 100 possessions, and 59th in college basketball defensively with 84.4 points conceded per 100 possessions.
+- The Wildcats rank 17th in college basketball by averaging 106.2 points per 100 possessions on offense, and defensively are 59th in college basketball, allowing 84.4 points per 100 possessions.

-- Arizona has won the turnover battle on average this season, committing 12.5 per game (250th in college basketball play) while forcing 14.3 (47th in college basketball).
+- Arizona has won the turnover battle by 1.8 turnovers per game, committing 12.5 (250th in college basketball action) while forcing 14.3 (47th in college basketball).

+- The Buffaloes have a +200 scoring differential, topping opponents by 15.4 points per game.
+They're putting up 84.2 points per game, 25th in college basketball, and are giving up 68.8 per outing to rank 122nd in college basketball.

+- Colorado comes out on top in the rebound battle by an average of 11.3 boards.
+It records 38.8 rebounds per game (94th in college basketball) compared to its opponents' 27.5.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.